MarcDorval/HelloWorld/README.md

 ```

 ## pds_compress details

 Use `pds_compress [options] INPUT [OUTPUT]` to compress a `.pds.in` file to a `.pds` file,
  ready to be sent to the WFX firmware.

-The `.pds` format is convenient to save time during execution, but it not human-friendly.
+The `.pds` format is convenient to save time during execution, but is not human-friendly.

 The `-t` or `--tinypds` option allows an easier readout.
 It's useful to check the output
  of pds_compress:
-  * Example output, resulting from `pds_compress example.pds.in --tynipds`
+  * Example output abstract, resulting from `pds_compress example.pds.in --tynipds`

 ```
 {
     a: {